openwdl/wdl/versions/draft-3/SPEC.md

 String s = "hello, world"  # A string value
 File f = "path/to/file"    # A file
 SFile u1 = "gs://bucket/file" # URI for Google cloud storage file
-SFile u2 = "/path/to/file"    # URI for local file
+SFile u2 = "path/to/file"    # URI for local file
+SFile u3 = "file:///path/to/file"    # URI for local file
 ```

 In addition, the following compound types can be constructed, parameterized by other types.
 In the examples below `P` represents any of the primitive types above, and `X` and `Y` represent any valid type (even nested compound types):